davidmalasek/PyNote/README.md

 # PyNote

-PyNote is a simple Python module that makes it easier to write or read from a TXT or JSON files.
+PyNote is a simple Python module that makes it easier to write or read from a TXT or JSON file.

----

 ## Functions